truj/midica/README.md

 - [Chapter 3](http://www.midica.org/tutorial-3.html)
 - [Chapter 4](http://www.midica.org/tutorial-4.html)

-An example of a complete song can be found in the [examples directory](examples/).
-Maybe there will be more in the future.
+A first example of a complete song can be found in the [examples directory](examples/).
+There will be more in the future.

 In this Readme one short example shall be enough: